-Note that the key aspect is an easily reachable drop, or unlocked airlock IN SPACE!.
+Note that the key aspect is an easily reachable drop, or unlocked airlock leading to the hard vacuum of space.
 If reaching the fatal drop requires what would be a major breakout attempt on the ground, it's not an example of this trope.
 If you're not quite sure, ask yourself if it would be remotely secure on the ground.
 If so, it's not an example.

 - In Thorgal there is "mouth of the Sun", though it is more a death penalty than a prison.
 The victims are taken (via a net on ropes) to a small cave in the face of the cliff.
 Not only do they have no way out, short of jumping to their deaths but the whole thing is located in the desert and the cave is facing south and not nearly deep enough to provide shade... even if it wasn't filled with mirror-like crystals.

 - Lucky Luke: "Tortillas for the Daltons" has Joe escape from Luke onto a mesa... only to find that he's trapped on maybe four square feet of dirt.
 When Luke suggests he come back in a year or so, Joe quickly surrenders.

 - Judge Dredd has one "prison" that's simply a raised platform above a constantly busy superhighway.
 Any crooks that tried to escape would be pulverized by traffic.

 - In Time Bandits, after Evil takes the map, he locks the Bandits in a cage hung above a huge chasm.

 - From the movie First Knight, as Guinevere is led across a hanging bridge to a small ledge over a bottomless pit...

 Maligant: This is called an oubliette.
 That's French for "a place of forgetting."
 Your quarters, My Lady.
 No gates, no bars, no locks.
 Just walls of air.